TigerForge2/easycolorsmap/README.md

 #### WHY THIS PLUGIN

 I'm a comic artist, so I have to apply the same colors on different pages.
 Krita is fantastic software for the flattening process, but personally I find the color management system unsuitable for the flexibility and speed I would like.
 For this reason, I created a plugin that offered what I need, such as organizing colors quickly, easily seeing the name of a color and so on.

+#### WHAT'S NEW

+#### 1.0
+ - Krita document and Colors Map are now connected through a dedicated annotation.
+ - Added the "left click" + CTRL action for renaming the clicked Color or Group Title.
+ - The new "Settings" button allows to change the Colors size and the size of their names.
+ - Support for RGB and CMYK color profiles.

+#### 0.1
+Initial release